-- Savile Crescent Allotments – 14 plots and a communal area. what3Words location of Savile Crescent allotments is: ///hobbit.circus.choirs
+- Savile Crescent Allotments – 14 plots, 2 inclusive accessible plots and a communal area. what3Words location of Savile Crescent allotments is: ///hobbit.circus.choirs

 Current plot charges: